 The Thai-Lao Friendship Bridge or the Gateway to Laos is located in Nong Khai.
 It opened in 1994 and was the very first bridge across the Mekong River that connects Thailand to the neighboring country of Laos.
 It is truly a sight to see, and visitors will certainly find a great delight and thrill in crossing it.

 Nong Khai is also known as Naga City due to the fact that many large Nagas, or giant serpent statues literally stand guard throughout this ancient city.
-In fact two enormous five-headed Nagas are located at the main gate to the city.
+In fact two enormous seven-headed Nagas are located at the main gate to the city.
 One resides in the city’s main fountain, and statues of these mythical creatures appear as protectors of every single shrine in the province.

 A twenty meter Naga with seven heads even towers over the Sculpture Park.
 They are truly a sight to behold.